 Note: even with such an intentionally underpowered inverter, getting too chummy with high voltages can trigger a permanent ascension to another plane of consciousness.
 Observe basic safety precautions and do not touch the HV side.
 Keep in mind that any capacitors in any HV circuit can hold their charge for a very long time after the power is switched off.

 To test that our contraption is working correctly, don't hook up a multimeter or an oscilloscope directly to the HV side.
 Such instruments can be damaged by high voltages - and even if not, they will load the circuit and give you an inaccurate reading.
 Instead, outwit the enemy by building a simple measuring circuit like this:

 If your meter has an internal resistance of 10 MΩ, you will need to multiply the reading by 105 to get the actual voltage, and the signal will be a bit more noisy - but that's about it.
-Another hurdle cleared - but hey, making a lamp is supposed to be hard work!
+Another hurdle cleared - but hey, making lamps is supposed to be hard work!

 Alas, our problems don't end there.
 You see, the output of the transformer is a menacing alternating current, ill-suited for our delicate GM tube.
 To get a steady supply of 400 volts, we need to employ a nifty circuit called a clamper, in which an capacitor in series with a diode is used to add a DC bias.
 That biased AC signal is then used to charge a second capacitor through another diode, ultimately producing a DC voltage that suits our needs.
 Goodbye, evil AC!